paul-duvall/100-days-of-code/log-r3.md

 #### Project:
 * Added navigation button and navigation to site
-* Created a basic 'about me' page
+* Created a basic 'about me', 'contact', 'projects' and 'skills' pages
 * Fixed some issues, including the link colour on project cards

 #### Thoughts: